Placeholder-Software/Crowds/docs/GettingStarted/DemoScenes/index.md

 ### Complex Demo Scenes

-These scenes are demonstrate how to use multiple parts of Overcrowded together to achieve high quality NPC movement:
+These scenes are more complete scenes which demonstrate how to combine multiple Overcrowded behaviours to achieve more complex movements:

 todo: complex multi-behaviour scenes (e.g. crossing)